midoandev/local_notification/README.md

 # local_notification
-this code for flutter local notification my research
+this code for flutter local notification. my research!